 All Jordan shoes are known for pushing the boundaries of sneaker design with creative and innovative spins on what we all thought a basketball shoe should look like.

 The XIX is a case in point, with its radically unusual silhouette.
 Apparently influenced by the black mamba snake, it’s got one eye on the style horizon with its braided sleeve in place of laces.
 A carbon fiber support shank and full-length Zoom Airbag with a traditional Air unit in the heel make these some of the most comfortable and best Jordan shoes around.

 Released in celebration of a 10-year partnership between MJ and Nike, as well as commemorating MJ’s temporary retirement from basketball to join the MLB, the AJ X is notable for its lightweight and clean-lined design and combination of leather, nylon, and Zoom Air cushioning.
 10 lateral stripes along the sole remind people of the sports star’s illustrious first 10 years breaking basketball records.

 |Year first release:||1994|

 |Current market value:||$600|

 Air Jordan XX8: Released in 2013

 A newer but no less celebrated edition to the AJ line, the XX8 was endorsed by Russell Westbrook, the basketball superstar known for his flashy dunks and explosive style.

-This is a show-stopping sneaker that takes no prisoners style or function-wise with its never-before-seen boot-high casing or ‘shroud’ (partly inspired by military combat boots) and responsive design with a flexible yet supportive upper and solid traction.
+This show-stopping sneaker takes no prisoners, style or function-wise, with its never-before-seen boot-high casing or ‘shroud’ (partly inspired by military combat boots) and responsive design with a flexible yet supportive upper and solid traction.

 |Year first release:||2013|